Themefic-Team/tourfic/readme.txt

 = Can I create a Travel or Hotel Marketplace? =

-Yes, with Tourfic Pro you can build hotel, tour, and car rental marketplaces.
+Yes, with Tourfic Pro, you can build hotel, tour, and car rental marketplaces.

 = Can Tourfic be used as a Bus Booking plugin? =